abigailLorber/digits/index.md

 #### Sign Out page

-You can sign out and login to a different account.
+You can sign out and login to a different account:

 <img src="doc/signout-page.png">

 #### Add Contact Page

 You can add a contact by clicking "Add Contact" on the navbar.
-You can be a regular user or an admin user to create a contact.
+You can be a regular user or an admin user to create a contact:

 <img src="doc/add-contact.png">

 #### List Contacts Page

 Lists all of the contacts that that specific user has created.
-This page does not show contacts that other users or admins have created.
+This page does not show contacts that other users or admins have created:

 <img src="doc/list-contact.png">